Brooklyn Fire Injury Lawyer

 and can cause lung damage and burns to the mouth and throat.
 In dangerous

-fires, flame and smoke inhalation can result in death of the fire victims.
+fires, flame and smoke inhalation can result in the

 Pursue the justice that you deserve for a fire caused by someone else's